Guaranteed minimum income

-Guaranteed minimum income (GMI), also called minimum income (or mincome for short), is a social-welfare system that guarantees all citizens or families an income sufficient to live on, provided that certain eligibility conditions are met, typically: citizenship; a means test; and either availability to participate in the labor market, or willingness to perform community services.
+Guaranteed minimum income (GMI), also called minimum income (or mincome for short), is a social-welfare system that guarantees all citizens or families an income sufficient to live on, provided that certain eligibility conditions are met, typically: citizenship and that the person in question does not already receive a minimum level of income to live on.

 The primary goal of a guaranteed minimum income is reduction of poverty.
-In circumstances when citizenship is the sole qualification, the program becomes a universal basic income system.
+Under more unconditional requirements, when citizenship is the sole qualification, the program becomes a universal basic income (UBI) system.
+Unlike a guaranteed minimum income, UBI does not typically take into account what a recipient already earns before receiving a UBI.
+A form of guaranteed minimum income that considers income as a criterion is the negative income tax.
+In this system, only individuals earning below a certain threshold receive subsidies.

 Elements

 A system of guaranteed minimum income can consist of several elements, most notably: